 Provisions, therefore, ensure that revenues and expenses are included within the same accounting period, balancing the balance of the current year.

-Provisions are created for a specific purpose, creation of these provisions are important because they account for certain company expenses, which is to be paid in the same year.
-The creation of the provision is important as it also makes the company’s financial statements more accurate.
+It is important to create provisions for a specific purpose since they account for corporate costs that will need to be paid in the same year.
+Creating the provision is beneficial to the company since it also makes its financial statements more accurate.

-These provisions are not a form of savings, as the expenses are ‘probable’, the amount which is set aside and is expected to be spent.
+Having set aside this amount does not represent a form of savings, as the expense is estimated and is expected to be spent.

 Is a Provision a Reserve?